jbush001/NyuziProcessor/tests/cosimulation/README.md

     Random seed is 1405877782

-To reproduce an problem that is timing dependent, you can set the environment variable RANDSEED to the value that caused the failure:
+To reproduce an problem that is timing dependent, you can set the random seed to the value that caused the faulre:

-    RANDSEED=1405877782 ./runtest.py cache_stress.s
+    ./runtest.py --randseed=1405877782 cache_stress.s

 # Generating New Random Test Program